Know when the next grant opens up in your community by signing up for our newsletter.

 You may apply for any project that will bring your community together, build community strength and resilience, or tackle social isolation.

-Any product, service, or event created with the support of a Neighbourhood Small Grant must be offered for free or by a small donation.
-The small donation should be optional and not a requirement for someone to participate in your project.
+Any product, service, or event created with the support of a Neighbourhood Small Grant must be offered for free.

 You can ask for up to $500 for any Neighbourhood Small Grant program.